-- Track installation methodologies that minimize the use of concrete in rail support; - Drilling of the in-floor boreholes; - Buffer material placement in boreholes (including buffer rings, disks and gap fill pellets); - UFC transport and placement in borehole; and - Backfill block and light backfill installations for placement room sealing.
+- Track installation, to minimize the use of concrete in rail support; - UFC pedestal installation; - UFC transport and placement on pedestals; and - Backfill placements for room sealing demonstrations.

-For these and other operational components, a demonstration room set-up can be established and associated equipment (e.g., borehole drilling units) installed.
+For these and other operational components, a demonstration room set-up can be established and associated equipment installed.
 Following initial testing and monitoring, the operational components may be refined and improved with subsequent testing carried out on the undertaken modifications.
 This process would continue until an optimum approach is identified.